 In this snippet:

-4. highlighted_html_for_string() is the main function responsible for applying highlighting.
-It takes the code, the syntax set, the theme, and the chosen language, generating a syntax highlighted HTML snippet.
+SyntaxSet::load_defaults_newlines()loads the default set of syntax definitions, including definitions for Rust, JavaScript, Python, and many other languages.syntax_set.find_syntax_by_token("rust")retrieves the specific syntax definition for Rust, which is later used to highlight the code.ThemeSet::load_defaults().themes["base16-ocean.dark"].clone()accesses thebase16-ocean.darktheme from the default set of themes, offering a clean and modern dark theme.highlighted_html_for_string()is the main function responsible for applying highlighting.
+It takes the code, the syntax set, the theme, and the chosen language, generating a syntax highlighted HTML snippet.- The generated

-5. The generated html string is then printed to the console.
+htmlstring is then printed to the console.

 Let's dive deeper into customization next!